Aryansh-S/USACO/README.md

 follow the unofficial directions at the top (there is a myth that this reduces performance, but do not buy that).
 The "src" folder just contains source files and images that are integrated elsewhere; you can ignore it.

-# Template
+# Template (\& A First on Structs)
 You can find the latest version of my contest programming template (ongoing modification) in "template.cpp"; please credit before any use in-contest.
 More specifically, I have coded and put together some nifty structs for various algorithms and problem types; these continue to be updated.

 It is important to note that the purpose of a struct is not to black-box concepts (especially since you will not learn the underlying algorithms by doing this) but rather to have a set of ready-made implementations for the sake of contests in which there may not be ample time to implement algorithms from scratch.
 Again, this is not to black-box: even in a contest setting, you may have to modify parts of various structs to fit the problem structure.

 Please ensure that you have an in-depth understanding of the concepts involved before using structs!
 Structs are convenient but never a replacement (and more so a supplement) for a strong algorithmic foundation.
-If possible, I encourage you to create your own structs so that you are exposed to the algorithm and its implementation as much as possible.
+If possible, I encourage you to create your own structs so that you are exposed to the algorithm and its implementation as much as possible (this will also make life easier insofar as debugging is concerned).

 The general idea as far as contests go is to have "templatemedium.cpp" written out in every file in advance for convenience and then reference anything in "template.cpp" as necessary.

+Of course, the key is to have a good idea of what you can and cannot code in a contest setting.
+You should obviously not create a struct for everything (an extreme example is making a struct for a fundamental process like DFS/BFS: both of them can be simply implemented anyway -- just use a recursion or stack/queue).

 # Book